CJuice/MicrosoftBuildingsToFeatureclass/README.md

 geographic location.
 Features are written to the geodatabase feature class at an interval of every 10,000 polygons as a default.
 The user can edit this value if they desire.

+This version uses a generator to avoid the memory issues encountered with the original pre-forked version.

 User needs to edit the variables that have an "EDIT VALUE" comment next to them.
 These variables have a -9999 as a placeholder (see image below).